 - The most common symptoms are exhaustion, poor concentration, poor memory, drowsiness through the day, low energy, and mood swings.

-- Insomnia accounts for a loss of about 8 days or $63 million per person a year in the United States.2
+- Insomnia accounts for a loss of about 8

 - Chronic insomnia could mark the beginning of more serious ailments like depression and high blood pressure.